notthat29/notthat29/README.md

 ## Hi there 👋

+Computer Engineering Student
+Electrical and Electronics Engineering Institute University of the Philippines, Diliman

+- 🔭 I’m currently working on RISC-V IMC Multi-core Implementation with Split L1 cache and Shared L2 Cache
 <!--
 **notthat29/notthat29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.